 Show Your Support for the Export-Import Bank

 Ex-Im Bank is a small federal agency that helps U.S. companies, including small and medium-sized businesses, sell their products overseas, create jobs for American workers, and grow the U.S. economy.
-Ex-Im Bank is operating on a short-term extension of its charter, which expires on June 30, 2015.
+The Ex-Im Bank's short-term extension of its charter expired on June 30, 2015.

 We need your help to secure a long-term reauthorization of the Export-Import Bank.
 Tell Congress to reauthorize Ex-Im to foster America's competitiveness, job creation and growth.